 What’s on your bucket list?
 Go back to New Zealand.

 What is your role at UWGP?
 Kristin joined United Way in 2013.
-As the Vice President of Community Engagement, she leads marketing and communications, corporate and community engagement, and United Way's annual campaign.
+As the Vice President of Marketing and Communication, she oversees the development and management of UWGP’s brand, marketing, and communication efforts.
 Kristin received a BA in Communications and a MBA with a Concentration in Marketing from Bentley University.
-She has over 20 years of experience in marketing, communications, and engagement with nonprofit and for profit organizations.
+She has over 20 years of experience in marketing, communications, and engagement with nonprofit and for-profit organizations.
 As a Mainer, who returned after a few years away because Maine is awesome, she loves to spend time with her husband and two kids and play in her gardens.

 How do you take your coffee or tea?
 Black